Causes, Symptoms and Solution of a Car Engine Overheating

 The radiator is the heart of your vehicle’s cooling system, acting as the command center for regulating engine temperature.
 It circulates a coolant-and-water mixture through the engine to absorb excess heat.

-Once the coolant returns to the radiator, its series of fins work to release heat and cool the mixture down.
+Once the coolant returns to the radiator, its series of fins works to release heat and cool the mixture down.

 But how does a radiator fail?
 Blocked passages can disrupt coolant flow, preventing heat from being removed from the engine.
 Bent or damaged radiator fins reduce the radiator’s ability to extract heat from the coolant.